 We are looking for teams of 3-6 developers with a scalable** application to port to (or optimize on) a GPU accelerator.
 Collectively the team should know the application intimately.
 If application is a suite of apps, no more than two per team is allowed and a minimum of 2 people per app must attend.

 (** by scalable we really mean node-to-node communication implemented, but don’t be discouraged to apply if your application is less than scalable.
 We are also looking for breadth of application areas.)

 Ok, so how can I attend?

 Entry period will stay open for only 2 weeks, per event!
-See events below for deadlines.
+See events above for deadlines.
 Selected teams will be notified approximately a week after deadline closes.

 What applications are you targeting?

 No application domain specifically.
 We hope to have open-source community codes in need of porting individual modules.
 This is a great opportunity for grad students and post-docs.

 Will there be prizes?